Tove Jansson: Moomins

-Critics have interpreted various Moomin characters as being inspired by her teachers family, especially members of a homeless family, and Jansson spoke in interviews about the backgrounds of, and possible models for, her characters.

-Pietilä's personality inspired the character Too-Ticky in Moominland Midwinter and Moomintroll and Little My have been seen as psychological self-portraits of the artist.
-Jansson referred to Moomintroll as her alter-ego.

-The Moomins, generally speaking, relate strongly to Jansson's own family – they were bohemian and lived close to nature.
-Jansson remained close to her mother until her mother's death in 1970; even after Tove had become an adult, the two often traveled together, and during her final years Signe also lived with Tove part-time.
+Critics have interpreted various Moomin characters as being inspired by real people, especially members of the author's family and close friends, and Jansson spoke in interviews about the backgrounds of, and possible models for, her characters.
+The personality of Tuulikki Pietilä, Jansson's partner, inspired the character Too-Ticky in Moominland Midwinter, while Moomintroll and Little My have been seen as psychological self-portraits of the artist.
+The Moomins relate strongly to Jansson's own family – they were bohemian and lived close to nature.
+Jansson remained close to her mother until her mother's death in 1970; even after Tove had become an adult, the two often traveled together, and during her final years Signe lived with Tove part-time.
 Moominpappa and Moominmamma are often seen as portraits of Jansson's parents.